 Shrubsteppe is the predominant habitat type through most of the area.
 Open Ponderosa pine habitat and denser mixed coniferous forest occur at higher elevations.
 Riparian vegetation occurs throughout the area's creek bottoms and in the vicinity of springs.

 This area provides a great variety of recreational opportunities including hunting, photography, wildlife viewing, and camping.
-The wildlife area's numerous dirt roads closed to motorized vehicles offer good hiking, mountain biking, cross country skiing and snowshoeing opportunities.
+The wildlife area's numerous dirt roads, which are closed to motorized vehicles, offer good hiking, mountain biking, cross country skiing and snowshoeing opportunities.